Aw0k3nRetr0/AwokenRetr0/README.md

 ---

 ### 🧠 Current Focus
-- Threat hunting and log analysis with Wazuh, Velociraptor, and Splunk
+- Threat hunting and log analysis with Wazuh, and Splunk
 - Python scripting and automation for security operations
 - Detection engineering aligned with MITRE ATT&CK
 - Red Team simulation and adversary emulation